Thomas Roseingrave: Evaluation

 Roseingrave's best compositions are his keyboard works which show surprisingly little influence of continental composers.
 His harpsichord works occasionally reflect the influence of Scarlatti, but the organ works are closer to the English style of Purcell and Blow.
-They are at times highly chromatic, reflecting the dissonant approach of English music such as Purcell's viol fantasies.
+They are at times highly chromatic, reflecting the dissonant approach of English music such as Purcell's viol consort fantasies.
 They show irregular phrasing and form, suggesting that they may have arisen from freely extemporised performances for which he had been so famous.
 He also wrote solos for flute, and Italian cantatas.
 His contemporaries often criticised him for his "harsh, ungrateful harmony, and extravagant and licentious modulations".
 Most English composers in the 18th century had adopted the Italianate style in the Handelian manner, and the ears of English music lovers were becoming accustomed to the easier harmony and form of the galant style.
 Thus Roseingrave's music would have appeared to many to be too intellectual and old-fashioned.

 One factor which led to increased esteem for Roseingrave in the 20th century (though even now his music is seldom heard in concert, as opposed to being included on recordings) was the enthusiasm demonstrated for his output by Constant Lambert.
 Indeed, Lambert actually oversaw the first modern editions of several Roseingrave pieces.